DevToys-app/Documentation/articles/extension-development/guidelines/UX/support-smart-detection.md

 ## Predefined Data Types

 A set of predefined data types are available in @"DevToys.Api.PredefinedCommonDataTypeNames".
-The @"DevToys.Api.IDataTypeDetector" for these data types are built into DevToys, so there’s no need to implement the detectors yourself.
+The @"DevToys.Api.IDataTypeDetector" for these data types are built into DevToys, so there's no need to implement the detectors yourself.

 ## Implementing a Data Type Detector

-In the following example, we’ll create a simple `HTML` file detector.
+In the following example, we'll create a simple `HTML` file detector.

 ```csharp
 using DevToys.Api;